 After getting our bearings we head towards Athinas Street and within 5 minutes we are at the hotel.
-The Attalos is so well located.
-According to their website – http://www.attaloshotel.com/location.php

 Hotel Attalos is located in the center of the Athens, at Athinas Street.
 Athinas, a lively street, is at the heart of the city extending from Omonia Square to Monastiraki and captures the sights, sounds and local colour of downtown Athens.
 The Attalos hotel is conveniently situated for easy access to Athensʼ most important historical monuments, shopping districts, as well as restaurants and bars, giving you the chance to enjoy Athens famous nightlife.
 The hotel is less than 10 minutes walk to Syntagma Square (Parliament, National Garden).
 5 minutes walk to Ermou street, shopping area.
 One hundred meters from Flee market and Metro station directly to the airport and also underground station going to the port of Pireaus or anywhere else.
 15 minutes walk to the top of Acropolis.
 5 minutes walk to the Plaka.
 3 minutes to Psiri Square 15 minutes walk to the National Museum 15 minutes walk to the New Acropolis Museum

 Several cocktails later we decide to make a move and go to Plaka to eat.
-Plaka has been desribed as a traditional village in the middle of the city.
+Plaka has been described as a traditional village in the middle of the city.
 It’s pretty winding streets give much appreciated shade on the walk up to the Acropolis.

 I’ve made a conscious decision not to take the camera with me this evening.
 Sometimes the camera becomes everything and it’s nice to go out without it every now and again.